JennStro/DAT250-hand-in/dat250-expass2.md

 ran the app and commented it out again so it would not create a new db each time.

 Being a bit more comfortable working with JPA I started from scratch in Experiment 2.
 I started by creating a Maven project and installed all dependencies.
+I started out with a simple entity "Person" and tried to add i to the database in the main method.
-After getting some error messages trying to run the app I found out that I also needed to install the `derby.shared` package, so I added this to dependencies.
-I also got an error `Language 5 is not supported` or similar, and found out that I needed to specify
+I then configured the persistance.xml file and ran the app.
+After getting some error messages I found out that I also needed to install the `derby.shared` package, so I added this to dependencies.
+After this I got an error `Language 5 is not supported` or similar, and found out that
+I needed to specify compiler and target properties in maven:
+`<properties> <maven.compiler.source>1.9</maven.compiler.source> <maven.compiler.target>1.9</maven.compiler.target>
+</properties>`

+After this I ran the application without any errors, and was able to connect to the database for Intellij as well, using DB browser (explained in "Viewing database in Intellij" later).
+Having added a person successfully to the database, I made the other entities as well and defined their relations.
+I also realized that when you have a child you need to tell JPA to persist this as well using when the parent is persisted ()

-#### Viewing database
+#### Viewing database in Intellij
 I installed the plugin DBNavigator in intellij and then added a custom DB by opening DB Browser and pressing the "+" sign.
 Then I configured the connection giving the url, username, password and specify the driver.
 I needed to give the url `jdbc:derby:` followed by the full path name to the database in order to make it work.
 I got the username and password from the persistance.xml file,